ahrtr/goutprofile/README.md

 ```

 # Exported functions
-There are two exported functions,
+There are two exported functions in package github.com/ahrtr/goutprofile,

 ```go
 // ValidateDir validates all the ut profiles in the specified directory dir.